hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `enable_multi_networking` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
     Whether multi-networking is enabled for this cluster.

+* `enable_fqdn_network_policy` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
+    Whether FQDN Network Policy is enabled on this cluster.
+Users who enable this feature for existing Standard clusters must restart the GKE Dataplane V2 `anetd` DaemonSet after enabling it.
+See the [Enable FQDN Network Policy in an existing cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/fqdn-network-policies#enable_fqdn_network_policy_in_an_existing_cluster) for more information.

 * `private_ipv6_google_access` - (Optional)
     The desired state of IPv6 connectivity to Google Services.
 By default, no private IPv6 access to or from Google Services (all access will be via IPv4).